Kyuu-Ji/htb-write-up/scavenger/write-up-scavenger.md

 10.0.2.19 - - [10/Dec/2018:21:52:22 +0100] "POST /admin530o6uisg/index.php?controller=AdminCustomerThreads&token=8d8e4db864318da7655c7f2d8175815f HTTP/1.1" 200 90999 "-" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1)"
 ```

-It looks like the attacker got access by doing something on _www.pwnhats.htb_ first and the value _"1542582364810"_ is a good string to look out for in the PCAP file.
+It looks like the attacker got access by doing something on _www[.]pwnhats.htb_ first and the value _"1542582364810"_ is a good string to look out for in the PCAP file.

 - ib01c01_incident.pcap